mr-hespicable/notes/school/econ/macro.typ

 - less favorable weather conditions
 - a fall in the levels of benefits paid #sym.arrow higher incentive to work
 - higher rates of interest

+These are all *bad* things in the macro-economy.

 == Long run Aggregate Supply